raisfordiner/the-everything-shop/docs/typst/000_front_matter/003_acknowledgments.typ

 We would also like to thank the University of Information Technology, VNU-HCM, for providing the necessary resources and environment for us to complete this course.

-Finally, we are grateful for the collaboration and hard work of all team members in making "The Everything Shop" a reality.
+Finally, we are grateful for the collaboration and hard work of all team members in making this project a reality.